decorde18/hsAppv2/What's Next.md

 ## TODO FUTURE

+- combine usePeople functions into 1, same with players
-- create helper functions for all Date events (send to google calendar, with time, without time, etc) -in CreateGameForm/CreateEventForm, I use StyledSelect instead of my Select Component because I need to pass the arguments into the options but because I have default values, I created it differently.
+- create helper functions for all Date events (send to google calendar, with time, without time, etc)
+- in CreateGameForm/CreateEventForm, I use StyledSelect instead of my Select Component because I need to pass the arguments into the options but because I have default values, I created it differently.
 Can I recreate the StyledSelects with new options?
+- create file upload page for team pics, player pics, etc - see https://www.youtube.com/watch?v=HvOvdD2nX1k

 details ---
 season: 2024